What Is Memorandum of Deposit of Title Deed (MODT) in Home Loan?

 In essence, a survey number identifies the parent land, while plot numbers identify its individual offspring.
 You might find multiple plot numbers within a single survey number.

 Knowing your survey number is important for several reasons.
 It simplifies property transactions and ensures you pay the correct property taxes.
 It is essential in the event of a dispute or legal issue involving your land.
+Additionally, with the rise of digital land records, having your land survey number details online allows for easier access to important documents and records, saving you time and hassle.

 Land records can be dynamic, and over time, old survey numbers may become outdated or contain errors due to re-surveys, subdivisions, or administrative changes.
 It's crucial to understand how to update or correct these.